 In my last post, I shared a special retro brownie recipe from The Big Lug’s great grandmother given to us by his Aunt Sophie—Grandma’s Old-Fashioned Rich Fudge Brownies.
 These brownies are fudgy, rich and chewy with an incredibly moist interior and a shiny, crackly, flaky top—everything a classic brownie should be.
-Readers really loved this retro recipe as it is now, officially, Wicked Good Kitchen’s #1 recipe knocking out our Cherry Pie Crumble Bars based on my Mom’s recipe for Homemade Tart Cherry Pie Filling.
+Readers really loved this retro recipe as it stands at the time of writing this article, officially, Wicked Good Kitchen’s #1 recipe knocking out our Cherry Pie Crumble Bars based on my Mom’s recipe for Homemade Tart Cherry Pie Filling.
 No easy feat!
 Also, in just one week, our brownie recipe has been pinned 4K+ times!
 Imagine that.
-All of this just proves that classic retro recipes endure and Grandmas and Moms know best. 🙂
+All of this just proves that classic retro recipes endure and Grandmas and Moms know best.

-And, let me tell you…the taste of our White Crème de Cacao Ganache is truly divine and marries perfectly with the deep chocolate flavor of the fudgy brownies and the cool mint flavor of the buttercream.
+Let me tell you…the taste of our White Crème de Cacao Ganache is truly divine and marries perfectly with the deep chocolate flavor of the fudgy brownies and the cool mint flavor of the buttercream.
 The white Crème de Cacao intensifies the flavor of the white chocolate and does not take away from the creamy texture as one might think.
 This ganache melts on the tongue and tastes magical on these Grasshopper Brownies.
-So, today I present to you… Grasshopper Brownies with White Crème de Cacao Ganache.
-Swoon!
+Therefore, today I present to you… Grasshopper Brownies with White Crème de Cacao Ganache.

 What makes our Grasshopper Brownies with White Crème de Cacao Ganache wicked good?
 These brownies start with a retro brownie recipe that is fudgy, rich and chewy with an incredibly moist interior and a shiny, crackly, flaky top—everything a classic brownie should be.
 The brownies are then layered with Mint Cream Cheese Buttercream for the creamiest cool mint buttercream frosting ever.
 The topping is an irresistible white chocolate ganache infused with Crème de Cacao for an intensified flavor.
 For Boozy Grasshopper Brownies, we added Irish whiskey to the brownie batter and Crème de Menthe to the Mint Cream Cheese Buttercream as a variation.
 When all flavors are combined, you’ve got brownie nirvana.
 What’s not to love?

 Do not wait until next St. Patrick’s Day to make these beauties.
-And, definitely check out our variation for Boozy Grasshopper Brownies when you need an excellent boozy brownie recipe for a special celebration.
+And definitely check out our variation for Boozy Grasshopper Brownies for when you need an excellent boozy brownie recipe for a special celebration.